cnbbooks/lfe-sicp/src/ch2/exercises-9.md

 ```
 ----

 [^1]: According to Knuth (1981), this rule was formulated by W. G. Horner early in the nineteenth century, but the method was actually used by Newton over a hundred years earlier.
-Horner's rule evaluates the polynomial using fewer additions and multiplications than does the straightforward method of first computing an $$x^n$$, then adding $$a_{n-1} x^{n-1}$$, and so on.
+Horner's rule evaluates the polynomial using fewer additions and multiplications than does the straightforward method of first computing an \\(x^n\\), then adding \\(a_{n-1} x^{n-1}\\) and so on.
 In fact, it is possible to prove that any algorithm for evaluating arbitrary polynomials must use at least as many additions and multiplications as does Horner's rule, and thus Horner's rule is an optimal algorithm for polynomial evaluation.
 This was proved (for the number of additions) by A. M. Ostrowski in his 1954 paper "On Two Problems in Abstract Algebra Connected with Horner's rule" that essentially founded the modern study of optimal algorithms.
 (For an overview of Ostrowski's life and work, see [Walter Gautschi's paper](https://www.cs.purdue.edu/homes/wxg/AMOengl.pdf).)
 The analogous statement for multiplications was proved by V. Y. Pan in 1966.
 The book by Borodin and Munro (1975) provides an overview of these and other results about optimal algorithms.

 [^2]: This is available in the Erlang standard library as ``lists:foldr/3``.